YunoHost-Apps/mailman3_ynh/README.md

 It is important to note that this package makes use of the [mailman3-full](http://docs.mailman3.org/en/latest/prodsetup.html#distribution-packages) Debian package contained in the Debian Stretch backports repository.

+Finally, you also configure things through the Django web admin available at `/admin/`.

 ## Documentation

  * [Official documentation](http://docs.mailman3.org/en/latest/index.html)